 Salmonella bacteria are easily spread from reptiles to humans.
-Humans may become infected when they place their hands on objects, including food items, that have been in contact with the stool of reptiles, in their mouths.
-For example, infants have become infected after drinking from bottles of infant formula that became contaminated during preparation.
-Individuals who were allowed to walk on kitchen counters.
-For Salmonella bacteria to spread from reptiles will not result in a spread of the bacteria unless something contaminated with reptile feces or the reptile itself is placed in the mouth.
+Humans may become infected when they place their hands on objects, including food items, that have been in contact with the stool of reptiles in their mouths.
+For example, infants have become infected after drinking from bottles of infant formula that became contaminated during preparation—individuals who were allowed to walk on kitchen counters.
+Salmonella bacteria to spread from reptiles will not result in a spread of the bacteria unless something contaminated with reptile feces or the reptile itself is placed in the mouth.

 Most Salmonella infections in humans result in a mild, self-limiting illness characterized by diarrhea, fever, and abdominal cramps.
-However, the infection can spread to the bloodstream, bone marrow or nervous system, leading to severe, and sometimes fatal, illness.
-Such severe infections are more likely to occurs in infants and in individuals whose immune system is compromised (for instance, bone marrow transplant recipients, persons with diabetes mellitus, persons infected with the human immunodeficiency virus, and chemotherapy patients).
+However, the infection can spread to the bloodstream, bone marrow, or nervous system, leading to severe, sometimes fatal, illness.
+Such severe infections are more likely to occur in infants and in individuals whose immune system is compromised (for instance, bone marrow transplant recipients, persons with diabetes mellitus, persons infected with the human immunodeficiency virus, and chemotherapy patients).

-Do not allow reptiles to have access to the kitchen, dining room, or any other area in which food is prepared.
+- Do not allow reptiles to access the kitchen, dining room, or any other area where food is prepared.
 Also, do not allow reptiles to have access to bathroom sinks and tubs or to any area where infants are bathed.
 Consider keeping your reptiles caged or limiting the parts of the house where reptiles are allowed to roam free.
 Always wash your hands after coming into contact with any area where reptiles are allowed to roam free.

-Do not eat, drink, or smoke while handling reptiles, reptiles cages, or reptile equipment.
+- Do not eat, drink, or smoke while handling reptiles, reptile cages, or reptile equipment.
 Do not kiss reptiles or share food or drink with them.

-Do not use the kitchen sink, kitchen counters, bathroom sinks or bathtubs to bathe reptiles or to wash reptile cages, dishes or aquariums.
-Reptile owners may wish to purchase a plastic basin or tub in which to bathe or swim their reptiles.
+- Do not use the kitchen sink, kitchen counters, bathroom sinks, or bathtubs to bathe reptiles or to wash reptile cages, dishes, or aquariums.
+Reptile owners may wish to purchase a plastic basin or tub to bathe or swim their reptiles.
 Waste water and fecal material should be disposed of in the toilet instead of the bathtub or household sink.

-The Centers for Disease Control and Prevention recommends that children less than five years of age avoid contact with reptiles and that households with children less than one year of age not own reptiles.
+- The Centers for Disease Control and Prevention recommends that children less than five years of age avoid contact with reptiles and that households with children less than one year of age not own reptiles.
 The Association of Reptilian and Amphibian Veterinarians encourages reptile owners with young children to discuss steps to minimize risks associated with owning reptiles with their reptiles’ veterinarian and their physician.
-Children should be supervised when they are handling reptiles to ensure that they do not place their hands or objects that a reptile has contacted in their mouths.
-Reptiles should not be kept in child care centers.
+Children should be supervised when handling reptiles to ensure they do not place their hands or objects that a reptile has contacted in their mouths.
+Reptiles should not be kept in childcare centers.

 Information in this handout is not meant to discourage reptile ownership.
-With a few exceptions (for example, infants or immunocompromised individuals), most people have a low risk of acquiring salmonellosis from reptiles, but this risk can be reduced even further by following simple precautions.
-Reptiles can be safely kept as pets, but reptile owners should be aware of the methods for reducing their risk of acquiring Salmonella bacteria from their reptiles.
+With a few exceptions (for example, infants or immunocompromised individuals), most people have a low risk of acquiring salmonellosis from reptiles.
+Still, this risk can be reduced even further by following simple precautions.
+Reptiles can be safely kept as pets, but reptile owners should know how to reduce their risk of acquiring Salmonella bacteria from their reptiles.